walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

     float walkingSpeed = player.getWalkSpeed();

-... however, in Javascript you can access the walking-speed property using the more succinct...
+... however, in JavaScript you can access the walking-speed property using the more succinct...

     var walkingspeed = player.walkSpeed;